Rahuljoshi07/ansible-static-site/README.md

 ## 📜 License

-This project is licensed under the MIT License — feel free to use it and build on top of it.
+Feel free to use it and build on top of it.

 ---